TimWallaceDev/Tuner/ReadMe.md

-# Guitar Tuner
+# Tuner

-A simple tuner for guitar and other instruments.
+A simple tuner for guitar and other instruments